fossxo/fossxo-gdd/source/technical-design/security.rst

 ---------------
 Package Sources
 ---------------
-FossXO and its dependent libraries are open source: anyone can send a pull request to modify the codes functionality.
-Unfortunately, even with a careful code reviews, it is possible to sneak in alternate versions of libraries. [#trustedsource]_

-cargo-deny can also be used to detect when packages are pulled in from sources other than crates.io.
+FossXO and its dependent libraries are open-source: anyone can send a pull request to modify the codes functionality.
+Unfortunately, even with a careful code reviews, it is possible to sneak in alternate versions of libraries. [#trustedsource]_ The cargo-deny tool can also be used to detect when packages are pulled in from sources other than crates.io.

 ..  index:: asset file